-In other words, when content is submitted by a user to a website, that piece of content will go through a screening process (the moderation process) to make sure that the content upholds the regulations of the website, is not illegal, inappropriate, or harassing, etc.
+In other words, when a user submits content to a website, that content will undergo a screening process (known as the moderation process) to ensure that the content upholds the website’s regulations and is not illegal, inappropriate, harassing, etc.

-Human moderation, or manual moderation, is the practice when humans manually monitor and screen user-generated content which has been submitted to an online platform.
-The human moderator follows platform-specific rules and guidelines to protect online users by keeping unwanted, illegal, and inappropriate content as well as scams and harassment, away from the website.
+Human moderation, or manual moderation, is when humans manually monitor and screen user-generated content submitted to an online platform.
+The human moderator follows platform-specific rules and guidelines to protect online users by keeping unwanted, illegal, inappropriate content, scams, and harassment away from the website.

-Automated moderation means that any user-generated content submitted to an online platform will be accepted, refused, or sent to human moderation, automatically – based on the platform’s specific rules and guidelines.
-Automated moderation is the ideal solution for online platforms that want to make sure that quality user-generated content goes live instantly and that users are safe when interacting on their site.
+Automated content moderation means that any user-generated content submitted to an online platform will automatically be accepted, refused, or sent to human moderation based on the platform’s specific rules and guidelines.
+Automated moderation is the ideal solution for online platforms that want to ensure quality user-generated content goes live instantly and that users are safe when interacting on their websites.

-When talking about automated moderation, we often refer to machine learning AI (AI moderation) and automated filters.
+We often refer to machine learning AI (AI moderation) and automated filters when talking about automated content moderation.
 But what are they really?

-AI moderation, or tailored AI moderation, is a machine learning model built from online platform-specific data, to efficiently and accurately catch unwanted user-generated content.
-An AI moderation solution will take highly accurate automated moderation decisions – refusing, approving, or escalating content automatically.
+AI content moderation, or tailored AI moderation, is a machine learning model built from online platform-specific data to efficiently and accurately catch unwanted user-generated content.
+An AI moderation solution will automatically take highly accurate automated moderation decisions – refusing, approving, or escalating content.

 One example that showcases the power of AI moderation is the Swiss online marketplace, Anibis, which successfully automated 94% of its moderation whilst achieving 99.8% accuracy.

-As long as you have a high-quality dataset that models can be built on, AI moderation is going to be great for routine decisions.
-It excels at dealing with cases that almost always look the same or very similar.
-This usually includes the vast majority of items that are posted to online marketplaces and as such most platforms can benefit from using AI moderation.
+AI moderation will be great for routine decisions if you have a high-quality dataset on which models can be built.
+It excels at dealing with cases that almost always look identical or similar.
+This usually includes the vast majority of items posted to online marketplaces, and as such most platforms can benefit from using AI moderation.

 It should also be mentioned; that AI moderation can be built on generic data.
-These models can be effective but are not as accurate as a tailored AI solution as they don’t take site-specific rules and circumstances into account.
+These models can be effective but are not as accurate as a tailored AI solution as they don’t consider site-specific rules and circumstances.

-Automated filter moderation is a set of rules to automatically highlight and catch unwanted content.
-The filters (or rules) are efficient at finding content that can’t be misinterpreted or are obvious scams.
+Automated filter content moderation is a set of rules to automatically highlight and catch unwanted content.
+The filters (or rules) efficiently find content that can’t be misinterpreted or are obvious scams.

-Automated filters can easily be created, edited, and deleted in our all-in-one content moderation tool, Implio – learn how to create filters here.
+Automated filters can easily be created, edited, and deleted in our all-in-one tool, Implio – learn how to create filters here.

 Do’s and don’ts of content moderation

-Determining what to do and not to do in content moderation, may vary from site to site.
-There are many elements and factors that need consideration to get the moderation set up best suited for your specific needs.
+Determining what to do and not to do in content moderation may vary from site to site.
+Many elements and factors need consideration to get the moderation set up best suited for your specific needs.

 However, regardless if you’re running an online marketplace, social media platform, sharing economy site, etc., there are some things true about what to do and not to do when it comes to content moderation.